mkysoft/eMySQL/README.md

 # eMySQL
-.Net Wrapper for embeded MySQL
+.Net interface for embeded MySQL using mysqld.dll file.